PlanktoScope/device-backend/control/README.md

 ### Development

-To install all dependencies available outside the Raspberry Pi, run:
+To install all dependencies including development tooling, run:
 ```
-poetry install --only main,dev --no-root
+poetry install --with dev --no-root
 ```

 Then you can run the code auto-formatter on the project by running: